hjr265/hjr265.me/content/blog/codemirror-lsp/index.md

 ---
 title: "Using Language Servers with CodeMirror 6"
-date: 2021-03-11T15:36:59+06:00
+date: 2021-03-28T13:36:59+06:00
-draft: true
 ---

-CodeMirror 6, a rewrite of the [CodeMirror](https://codemirror.net/) editor, brings quite a huge number of improvements.
-[Toph](https://toph.co/) has been using CodeMirror as the integrated code editor ever since the feature was introduced.
+CodeMirror 6, a rewrite of the [CodeMirror](https://codemirror.net/) editor, brings several improvements.
+[Toph](https://toph.co/) has been using CodeMirror for its integrated code editor since its introduction.

 As CodeMirror 6 reached a stable interface with the promise of better touchscreen support, it was time for an upgrade!
 During which I wanted to introduce language server support.

 The goal was to provide code completion, diagnostics, and hover tooltips.
-And, CodeMirror 6 makes it really easy to do all three.
+And, CodeMirror 6 makes it easy to do all three.

 All of these have been packaged into a small library and made available on NPM: